jackabox/nova-duplicate-field/README.md

+**v0.2.0**

 # Nova Duplicate Field

-Currently only duplicates the main record and no relations but this is on the todo list.
-Meta needs passing through to ensure the right models are replicated and redirection to the new entry happens.
+Duplication of a record through the nova admin panel along with any defined relations that are required (tested on HasMany).
+Creates a copy of the data in our admin panel and redirects to the view.

 ### Todo

-- [ ] Duplicate relations alongside the main post.
+- [x] Duplicate relations alongside the main post.
 - [ ] Catch errors properly
 - [ ] Give a clearer notification to end users.